 Discover the history of the telephone and telecommunications.
-An interactive journey from the first telegraph service to Switzerland's most modern mobile phone network.
+A journey from the first telegraph service to Switzerland's most modern mobile phone network.

 On 5 October 1998, Swisscom Ltd was floated on the stock exchange.
 In 2007, Swisscom entered the TV industry and, by the end of 2012, it led the digital TV market with 791,000 subscribers.
 From 2009, Swisscom pushed ahead with the expansion of the fibre-optic network in Switzerland.